 featintroduces a new feature to the codebase (this correlates with

 BREAKING CHANGE:at the beginning of its optional body or footer section introduces a breaking API change (correlating with

 MAJORin semantic versioning).
 A breaking change can be part of commits of any type. e.g., a

 chore:types would all be valid, in addition to any other type.

-feat:are allowed, for example the Angular convention recommends
+feat:are allowed, for example commitlint-config-conventional (based on the the Angular convention) recommends

 feat(parser): add ability to parse arrays.

 feat: allow provided config object to extend other configs BREAKING CHANGE: `extends` key in config file is now used for extending other config files